Alfresco/alfresco-ansible-deployment/docs/SECURITY.md

 - The corresponding private key must be added to the PKCS12 container
 - All the p12 files for individual hosts must share the same passphrase
 - The PKCS12 container must contain the CA certificate chain
+- The certificates must have the following `extendedKeyUsage`: `serverAuth` & `clientAuth` so the same certificate serves for server and client authentication (this is a host certificate)

 > That approach can be tedious and it's usually easier to either use your own
 > CA signing or let the playbook generate its own PKI if that's allowed by your